 Director: Ari Aster

 For a movie that revolves around a family and a supernatural curse, it’s this one scene rooted in a natural tragedy that dished out the most horror.
-Just after younger sister Charlie realizes that she can no longer breath, older brother Peter shoves her in a car and speeds to a hospital.
-Just before spotting an animal on the road, Peter swerves, not noticing Charlie's head out his window gasping for air.
+Just after younger sister Charlie realizes that she can no longer breath because of an allergic reaction, her older brother Peter shoves her in a car and speeds to a hospital.
+Just before spotting an animal on the road, Peter swerves, not noticing Charlie's head is out of his rear window gasping for air.
 When the swerve is made, we see the pole, Charlie’s surprise, and we hear the thump.
 All that’s left is Peter staring into a camera refusing to look to the back seat.

 It’s the suddenness.
 You can read it on Peter’s face.
-He’s helpless and he wishes he could take it back; that he just inadvertently decapitated his younger sister.
+He’s helpless and he wishes he could take it back—the fact that he just inadvertently decapitated his younger sister.
 It’s a relatable feeling everyone goes through just seconds before a life changing dread occurs; when you stay still enough in the hope that you can wish it away.
-When the camera stays zeroed in on Peter’s shell shocked eyes, it’s the most honest and feelable horror in this entire movie.
+When the camera stays zeroed in on Peter’s shell shocked eyes, it’s the most honest and palpable horror in this entire movie.

 Get Out, The Sunken Place